Ngonal/Networking-Lab-Portfolio/README.md

 Content is organized using the **`TCP/IP 5-layer Internet model`**, with each lab categorized by the highest layer it meaningfully interacts with.
 Labs are also aligned with the most common IT lifecycle scenarios, covering **Provisioning**, **Maintenance**, and **Troubleshooting**.

-A range of simulators and emulators are valid options depending on lab complexity, ensuring both accessibility and realistic network behavior.
+A range of simulators, emulators, and hypervisors are valid options depending on lab complexity, ensuring both accessibility and realistic network behavior.
 Emulator/Simulator software considered but not limited to:
 <p align="center">
   <table align="center">
     <tr>